What’s New in the U.S. Visa Process for Indians (2025): Stricter Rules, Higher Costs, and More Hassle

 Fee amount: $250 (approx. ₹21,000)

-A new “Visa Integrity Fee” has been introduced for most non-immigrant visa categories, under the U.S. “One Big Beautiful Bill” passed in July 2025.
+A new Visa Integrity Fee has been introduced for most non-immigrant categories under the “One Big Beautiful Bill” passed in July 2025.
+The U.S. government says this will fund enhanced security screenings and fraud detection.

-4. Tightening of the Interview Waiver (Dropbox) Programme
+4. U.S. Narrows Dropbox Interview Waiver Programme

 Effective from: September 2, 2025